CiscoCloud/vaquero-docs/docs/current/architecture.md

     - TFTP: Hosts the undionly.kpxe
 2. **HTTP Server** - listens for commands from the central Vaquero server to update its assets and data model.
 3. **Asset Server** - implements a file server or reverse proxy to forward requests to a CDN.
 This delivers unattend boot scripts, kernels, and initrds.
-4. Future Roadmap: **Lifecycle Service** -- implements the necessary protocols to manage the lifecycle of a server.
+4. **Lifecycle Service (Future Roadmap)** -- implements the necessary protocols to manage the lifecycle of a server.
 This can leverage O/S-based mechanisms to hardware-based systems driven by IPMI, etc.
-5. Future Roadmap: **State Engine** -- implements a state tracking system to manage multi-step configurations, and provide status updates to master nodes.
+5. **State Engine (Future Roadmap)** -- implements a state tracking system to manage multi-step configurations, and provide status updates to master nodes.

 ### The Control Node